 The existence of external funding or other forms of support from radio societies, user groups or individual donations does not confer any rights upon those organisations or individuals other than to expect that such support will be applied appropriately.
 This is, again, similar to the league of friends analogy; when a league of friends donates a piece of equipment to a hospital, that does not give them any rights to demand to be treated using that piece of equipment should the need arise.

 It should be obvious that a repeater or repeaters could not survive long without a support network.
 The relationship is a symbiotic one; The repeater keeper gets the support he needs to maintain the repeaters, and the local radio amateurs – including those who are not members of the group(s) supporting the repeater – get local radio coverage.
-It is worth noting that UK licensing forbids the creation of closed or “members only” repeater systems; they are open to all.
+It is worth noting that UK licensing forbids the creation of closed or “members only” repeater systems; they are open to all, irrespective of whether they contribute to the running costs of the system.

 Returning to the position of the repeater keeper and his licence, it should be clear that, since the repeaters are included on his personal licence, they are a natural (and legal) extension of his personal radio station; when you use a repeater you are, technically, using the keeper's personal radio station and, as such, you do so on his terms, as well as those of OfCom and the amateur licence.
 This is no less than you would expect if a visiting amateur came to use your station.